baopham/3ree-monopoly-deal/README.md

 - Currently, only the client knows about what cards the player is holding
 - Rules are loosely applied
-- Mayber should store the current turn in the server
+- Maybe should store the current turn in the server

 ### TODOs